freelancer-legal-guide

 In the USA, freelancers can file a lawsuit in Small Claims Court if the amount in question is below a certain limit (which varies by state but is generally around $5,000 to $10,000).
 If the amount is higher, they will have to file a lawsuit in the appropriate state or federal court.
 Freelancers must provide proof of the work done, the payment agreement, and any other relevant documentation.

 In both India and the USA, it is recommended that freelancers have a written contract with their clients, clearly outlining the scope of work, payment terms, and any other relevant details.
-This can help in case of disputes and make it easier to recover dues
+Including comprehensive freelancer terms and conditions can help in case of disputes and make it easier to recover dues.

 7. Protecting against non-payment